7742 Herschel Ave., Suite A, La Jolla, CA 92037

 The Foundation remains focused on funding impactful grants to the engineering programs at this limited number of recipient schools, and is not considering changing this list of grantee institutions.

-Directors: Mary F. Berglund, Ph.D., Joel O. Holliday and Charles W. Rees, Jr.
+Directors: Mary F. Berglund, Ph.D., Joel O. Holliday, William J. Holliday, William M. Low and Charles W. Rees, Jr.

-Officers: Joel O. Holliday, President and Chief Executive Officer, and Mary F. Berglund, Ph.D., Treasurer and Corporate Secretary.
+Officers: Joel O. Holliday, President and Chief Executive Officer, Mary F. Berglund, Ph.D., Treasurer, and Froilana L. (Lupe) Ulloa, Corporate Secretary.

 Certified Public Accountant: Jenkins Bowler, LLP